neomoon007/tevira-ai/README.md

 - `"/tasks"` - Full CRUD for tasks working.
 Currently stores tasks in memory for MVP purposes.

-- `"/projects"` - Creates and lists all projects through GET and POST methods.
-Currently stores them in memory.
+- `"/projects"` - Full CRUD for projects working.
+Currently stores tasks in memory for MVP purposes.

 - `"/progress-notes"` - Creates and lists all notes through GET and POST methods.
 Currently stores notes in memory.